Chapter 6

 for school.
 We agreed, as his pants were three inches too short.

-However, over the summer he had spent all of his money, much of it
+However, over the summer he had spent all of his money, much

 As we all know, peer pressure is a cruel master for teenagers.

-When John had to go to school in clothes that were too small, each
+When John had to go to school in clothes that were too small,

-in a locker.
+found abandoned in a locker.
 John was mortified by this.
-What finally bailed him out
+What

-of his unpleasant consequence was Christmas and clothing gifts
+finally bailed him out of his unpleasant consequence was

-from his grandparents.
-John has now become a financially
+Christmas and clothing gifts from his grandparents.
+John has

-responsible adult.
+now become a financially responsible adult.

 Were We Cruel?